-There is a total of seven categories SEMrush uses to classify anchors.
-You can see them with the drop down in the interface of your campaign.
+There is a total of seven categories Semrush uses to classify anchors.
+You can see them with the drop-down in the interface of your campaign.

-These links use anchor texts that is exactly matching a keyword the website is trying to rank for in organic search.
+These links use anchor texts that are exactly matching a keyword the website is trying to rank for in organic search.
 For example, a link to bestbuy.com using MacBook Pro as an anchor text would be considered a money anchor, because bestbuy.com is ranking organically for that keyword.